elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 Rolling update is the default deployment strategy, where replicas are taken down and replaced one by one.

 #### Service
-A kubernetes object with different applications within kubernetes
+A kubernetes object for connecting different parts of the kubernetes infrastructure together.
+A service functions like a server with a very specifc function in kubernetes with it's own internal ip address.

 #### NodePort
-Service that makes a pod acessible on a port on the node
+A node in kubernetes has it's own network.
+If you were to ssh into the node, you could access the pods Ip addresses.
+However, these are internal to the node, and by default are inaccessible to external requests.
+A **nodeport**, can translate a port on the **node** to an node-internal ip address attached to a **pod**.
+A NodePort can be used for multiple pods.
+In this case, it will randomly distribute the load across the mulitple pods like a built-in load balancer.
+If the pods are in multiple nodes, the service will span all of them.
+In this case you can access the nodes from the NodePort using any ip that the NodePort spans alond with the port specified.

 #### Cluster Ip
-Service that creates a virtual IP inside the cluster attached to a group of pods based on a selector
+Service that creates a virtual IP inside the cluster attached to a group of pods based on a selector.
+Provides a single, consistent endpoint that can be used to represent a service

 #### Load Balancer
 Service that creates a load balancer